 13 Signs of Cancer in Men You Need to Stop Ignoring

 Just as women should be familiar with how their breasts look and feel, men should pay attention to their testicles.
-If you notice changes in size (to one or both), if they feel swollen or extra heavy, or if you feel a lump, these symptoms could indicate testicular cancer, says Maurie Markman, MD, an oncologist at Cancer Treatment Centers of America.
+If you notice changes in size to one or both, if they feel swollen or extra heavy, or if you feel a lump, these symptoms could indicate testicular cancer, says Maurie Markman, MD, an oncologist at Cancer Treatment Centers of America.
 Testicular cancer is most common in young and middle-aged men.
-Watch out for these other silent signs of testicular cancer.
+However, note that regular self-exam is recommended against by evidence and the USPSTF.

 Noticeable skin changes

-Men over 50 are about twice as likely as women to develop and die from skin cancer; young men account for 40 percent of melanoma cases, but 60 percent of melanoma deaths, according to the Skin Cancer Foundation.
-Why?
-A study by the National Sun Protection Advisory Council found that men spend more time in the sun than women and are less likely to wear sunscreen; men also have less hair covering their scalp and ears, two areas where they tend to develop cancer.
-Also, traditionally men visit the doctor less often than women do, so their skin cancers may not be caught as early.
-It's easy to miss the early warning signs of cancer in men, says Rich Wender, MD, chief cancer control officer for the American Cancer Society.
+Men over 50 are more likely to die from skin cancer than women in the same age group; young men have a higher probability of developing deadly melanoma (the most serious skin cancer) than any other cancer, according to the Skin Cancer Foundation.
+It’s easy to miss the early warning signs of cancer in men, says Rich Wender, MD, chief cancer control officer for the American Cancer Society.
 “Many people think freckles, moles, or a darker age spot is just like the others they’ve had,” he explains.
 If you notice a mole getting darker, larger, or becoming raised, get it checked.
 With melanoma, spots are often irregularly shaped (not round), significantly darker in color, or even two distinctly different colors within one spot, he says.
 “Melanoma is far less common than other skin cancers, but has the potential to be more deadly,” says Dr. Wender.
 “However, many melanomas have a long period where they’re not invasive and easy to cure, as long as they’re caught early.”
-Here are more things dermatologists need you to know about skin cancer.

 Sores or pain in your mouth